-Budgeted cost: £14,995
+Budgeted cost: £14,490

-Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5,7 Enrichment opportunities including secondary and university visits for Year 6 pupils, subsidised residential visit (PGL) The EEF, consider evidence-based research unpicking the 'enriching' of education Life skills and enrichment EEF (educationendowmentfoundation.org.uk) and the intrinsic benefits to ensure all children, including those from disadvantaged 5,6 for children in receipt of the pupil premium grant backgrounds, deserve a well-rounded, culturally rich, education.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management and anti-bullying approaches aims to develop our school ethos and improve behaviour across school.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5,7 Enrichment opportunities including secondary and The EEF, consider evidence-based research unpicking the 'enriching' of education 5,6 university visits for Year 6 pupils, subsidised residential visits (PGI) and other trips for children in receipt of the pupil premium grant Life skills and enrichment EEF (educationendowmentfoundation.org.uk) and the intrinsic benefits to ensure all children, including those from disadvantaged backgrounds, deserve a well-rounded, culturally rich, education.
 Within the school context, systems of evaluation, analysis and forward planning ensure an effective spending model.
-The leadership of coffee mornings (including additional EYFS and SEND-specific coffee mornings), Big Breakfast, and Parent workshops.
+The leadership of coffee mornings (including additional EYFS and SEND-specific coffee mornings), Big Breakfast, and Parent workshops where we invite different speakers.
 The security of the evidence around parental engagement is high.
 The key mechanism for parental engagement strategies is improving the quality and quantity of learning that takes place in the home learning environment (EEF, 2021).
 A revised strategy in response to COVID 19 has been implemented in the school context to ensure rebuild of parent partnership structures.
-4,6 Additional time from School Attendance Officer to track and monitor lates, (including home visits) and identified external support for vulnerable children Pupils need to be in school to learn and achieve.
+4,6 Additional time from the School Attendance Officer to track and monitor lates and persistent absence (including home visits) and identify external support for vulnerable children Pupils need to be in school to learn and achieve.
 There is a direct link between pupil achievement at KS2 and KS4 and attendance.
-Pupils with no absence are 1.6 times more likely to achieve age expected, and 4.7 times more likely to achieve more than expected, than pupils that missed 15-20 percent of all sessions, (NFER, 2015).
+Pupils with no absence are 1.6 times more likely to achieve age expected and 4.7 times more likely to achieve more than expected than pupils that missed 15-20% of all sessions (NFER, 2015).
 4,8 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £116,425
+Total budgeted cost: £ 107,490